mguery/docker/README.md

 ---

-Create a Dockerfile and add cmds to assemble image.
+Create a Dockerfile and add steps/layers to run the app.
 Run `docker build` then `docker run`.

 ## Statements

-Command | Purpose | Example
+Statement | Purpose | Example
 --- | --- | ---
-FROM | To specify the parent image. | `FROM alpine` = `FROM alpine:latest` `FROM httpd:2.4`
+FROM | To specify the parent image. | `FROM alpine` = `FROM alpine:latest` `FROM httpd:2.4` (image/tag:version)
-RUN | To install any applications and packages required for your container. | `RUN apk add python` COPY | To copy over files or directories from a specific location. | `COPY . /usr/local/apache2/htdocs/` ADD | As COPY, but also able to handle remote URLs and unpack compressed files. | `ADD webserver.tar.gz /var/www/html/` ENTRYPOINT | Command that will always be executed when the container starts.
+RUN | To install any applications and packages required for your container. | `RUN apk add python` `RUN mkdir -p /app/src` `RUN npm install`
+COPY | To copy over files or directories from a specific location. | `COPY . /usr/local/apache2/htdocs/` `COPY package.json .` ('.' = working dir) `COPY . .` (source / destination)
+ADD | As COPY, but also able to handle remote URLs and unpack compressed files. | `ADD webserver.tar.gz /var/www/html/` ENTRYPOINT | Command that will always be executed when the container starts.
 If not specified, the default is /bin/sh -c | `ENTRYPOINT [ "ping", "-t", "5" ]`
 CMD | Arguments passed to the entrypoint.
-If ENTRYPOINT is not set (defaults to /bin/sh -c), the CMD will be the commands the container executes. | `CMD ["8.8.8.8"]`
+If ENTRYPOINT is not set (defaults to /bin/sh -c), the CMD will be the commands the container executes. | `CMD ["8.8.8.8"]` `CMD ["npm", "start"]`
-EXPOSE | To define which port through which to access your container application. | `EXPOSE 80` (exposes port 80) / cmd: -p or -P if EXPOSE in dockerfile
+EXPOSE | To define which port through which to access your container application. | `EXPOSE 80` (exposes port 80 to view in browser) / cmd: -p or -P if EXPOSE in dockerfile
 WORKDIR  | To set the working directory for any commands that follow in the Dockerfile.
+New dir created if doesn't exist | `WORKDIR /app/src`
 LABEL | To add metadata to the image.

 [table from Jfrog](https://jfrog.com/knowledge-base/a-beginners-guide-to-understanding-and-building-docker-images/), plus my examples